Little Goose Spare Transformers for Lower Snake River Plants

 Buyer not available

-The Department of Defense, specifically the Department of the Navy through NAVSUP Weapon Systems Support MECH, is soliciting proposals for the procurement of power supply solutions.
-This opportunity focuses on the manufacturing of power, distribution, and specialty transformers, which are critical components in various military applications.
-The goods sought are essential for ensuring reliable power distribution and operational efficiency within naval systems.
-Interested vendors can reach out to Amber Long at 717-605-4657 or via email at AMBER.LONG@NAVY.MIL for further details regarding the solicitation process.
+The Department of Defense, specifically the Department of the Navy through NAVSUP Weapon Systems Support Mechanicsburg, is soliciting bids for the procurement of power supply transformers under the NAICS code 335311.
+The contract requires the delivery of specialized transformers, which are critical for power distribution and support within military operations, ensuring the reliability and efficiency of electrical systems.
+Interested vendors must adhere to strict compliance with technical specifications and quality assurance requirements, with a focus on U.S. manufacturing standards as outlined in the Buy American Act.
+Quotes must be submitted by the specified deadline, and interested parties can contact Amber Long at 717-605-4657 or via email at AMBER.LONG@NAVY.MIL for further details.

 Buyer not available